ryderdamen/fromchaos/README.md

 # From Chaos
-A python library for extracting organized data out of chaos using large-language-models (LLMs) like ChatGPT.
+A python library for extracting organized data out of chaos using large-language-models (LLMs) like ChatGPT and Gemini-Pro.

 ## Installation